Search

 10. Poor self-care: Neglecting self-care practices, including stress management, sleep, and nutrition, can undermine overall well-being and increase vulnerability to relapse.

 To effectively prevent relapse, it is crucial to adopt a proactive mindset and develop a comprehensive relapse prevention plan.
-By incorporating the following skills into your daily routine, you can strengthen your recovery and reduce the risk of relapse:
+By incorporating the following skills into your daily relapse prevention action plan, you can strengthen your recovery and reduce the risk of relapse:

 1. Self-Care